-Energy suppliers typically offer commercial customers a range of fixed rate tariffs over one, two or three years.
+- Energy suppliers typically offer commercial customers a range of fixed rate tariffs over one, two, three or even five years.
 As a rule, the longer the fixed term, the more expensive the tariff is likely to be – but it does offer protection from any increases in the future.

-Can I get Charity or ‘Not-for-Profit’ business energy?
+Can I get charity or not-for-profit business energy?

-Can I get a business energy feed in tariff too?
+Can I get a business energy feed-in tariff too?

 What is green business energy?

 Green energy comes from renewable sources – like sunlight, wind or even plants.
 And just like with domestic energy, some of these options will be available to commercial energy customers.